On the shape of nucleons at high energies: Fast nucleons in the transverse projection

-Above, we discussed the characteristics in the mode of uncorrelated motion of partons in the transverse projection.
-Now we do that in the case of correlated motion.
-The fundamental property of the behavior of the system in this mode is a fixed ${\cal K}$ and an accelerated increase of ${\cal R}$, in such a way as to satisfy the uncertainty relation for the cascade processes \cite{Nekrasov}.
-In the notation of this work, this relation is
+The fundamental feature in the mode of correlated motion is a fixed value of ${\cal K}$ and, at the same time, an accelerated growth of ${\cal R}$, and in such a way that the uncertainty relation for cascade processes is satisfied \cite{Nekrasov}.
+In the notation of this work, the latter relation is